chylex/Better-Controls/docs/CUIRSEFORGE.md

 * **[Fabric](https://fabricmc.net/use/)** (note: this mod does not require Fabric API)
 * **[NeoForge](https://neoforged.net/)**

-After you install the mod loader of your choice, download the mod from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/better-controls/files) or [Modrinth](https://modrinth.com/mod/better-controls/versions) and place the `.jar` file into `.minecraft/mods`.
+After you install the mod loader of your choice, [download the mod](https://www.curseforge.com/minecraft/mc-mods/better-controls/files) and place the `.jar` file into `.minecraft/mods`.

 ### Minecraft Updates